We take privacy seriously. Not in the “click through 47 pages of legalese” way, but in the “we actually thought about this” way.

 Uploaded photos are stored securely.
 During processing, we strip EXIF metadata (GPS coordinates are only retained with your consent for location tagging).
 We ask submitters to focus on the tree and avoid capturing identifiable faces, house numbers, or car registrations.
 All photos are reviewed by our moderation team before publication.

 You keep the copyright to everything you upload.
-By submitting a sighting, you grant Monkey Puzzle Watch a non-exclusive, royalty-free, worldwide licence to use, display, reproduce, and distribute your content in connection with operating and promoting the service.
-This licence is transferable (meaning it carries over if the service changes hands) and sublicensable (meaning our hosting providers can serve your photos without asking you first).
+By submitting a sighting, you grant Monkey Puzzle Watch a non-exclusive, royalty-free, worldwide licence to use, display, reproduce, and distribute your content in connection with operating and promoting the service and contributing to conservation research and biodiversity databases.
+This licence is transferable (meaning it carries over if the service changes hands) and sublicensable (meaning our hosting providers can serve your photos, and recognised biodiversity platforms can include your sighting data, without asking you individually).
 You can withdraw this licence at any time by deleting your content.

 Photos containing identifiable children will always be rejected during moderation.
 We cannot verify the parental consent required by UK law for under-13s, and we'd rather err on the side of caution.
 The tree is the star, so please keep it that way.